ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 In case of resource saturation, the server MAY artificially lower the returned values or not serve the request anyway.

+## Reliability of RateLimit-Reset

+Consider that `request-quota` may not be restored after the moment referenced by `RateLimit-Reset`, and the `RateLimit-Reset` value should not be considered fixed nor constant.

+Subsequent requests may return an increased value of `RateLimit-Reset` to limit concurrency or implement dynamic or adaptive throttling policies.

 ## Resource exhaustion and clock skew

 When returning `RateLimit-Reset`, implementers must be aware that many throttled clients may come back at the very moment specified.
-For example, if the throttling interval is hourly and the returned value is something like
+For example, if the time-window is one hour and the returned value is something like

 ```
 RateLimit-Reset: Tue, 15 Nov 1994 08:00:00 GMT